-Course Description : This course will provide the student with a thorough understanding of the detail concepts of organic chemistry.
+Course Description: This course will provide the student with a thorough understanding of the basic concepts of organic chemistry.
 Molecular structure and bonding will be introduced at a theoretical level.
-Students will become familiar students with molecular orbitals and their use in understanding chemical phenomena.
-Knowledge of different branches of organic chemistry, stereochemical (3-dimensional) aspects of structure; strategies of organic synthesis will be emphasized by means of problem solving.
+Students will become familiar students with molecular orbitals and their use in understanding chemical phenomena, hydrocarbons, stereochemical (3-dimensional) aspects of structure; strategies of organic synthesis will be emphasized by means of problem solving.
 This course is intended for chemistry, biochemistry, molecular biology, chemical engineering, and other students on scientific or professional career paths.